-- 9.1.2.1 When two (three) teammates touch the ball simultaneously, it is counted as two (three) hits (with the exception of blocking).
+- 9.1.2.1 When two (or three) team-mates touch the ball simultaneously, it is counted as two (or three) hits (with the exception of blocking).
 If they reach for the ball, but only one of them touches it, one hit is counted.
 A collision of players does not constitute a fault. - 9.1.2.2 When two opponents touch the ball simultaneously over the net and the ball remains in play, the team receiving the ball is entitled to another three hits.
-If such a ball goes "out", it is the fault of the team on the opposite side. - 9.1.2.3 If simultaneous hits by two opponents over the net leads to extended contact with the ball, play continues.
+If such a ball goes "out", it is the fault of the team on the opposite side. - 9.1.2.3 If simultaneous hits by two opponents over the net leads to extended contact with the ball, even if the contact is completed above the opponent court, play continues.